Healthy Homes Assessment Wallaceville

 What are the most unreasonable gaps or holes?

-If you are able to feel external air entering or the sound of a clear draught emanating out of a hole or gap and you can feel it, it is likely to be a gap or an opening that requirements sealing in the way you can.
-Cracks and gaps that are large should be permanently stopped.
-Gaps greater than 3mm that allow air in or out into the home need to be sealed.
-In the case of an open fireplace isn’t being used, it can cause draughts and should be shut off.
-Property managers and landlords are responsible for making sure that such draughts are squelched as much as imaginable.
+If you can feel external air getting in, or see the sound of a clear draught emanating from a gap or hole, then it is likely a crack or crack that requirements sealing in any way.
+Cracks or gaps with large gaps must be stopped permanently.
+Cracks that are greater than 3mm and allow air in or out within your home require to be sealed.
+For example, if the open fireplace isn’t used it may cause draughts and should be shut off.
+Property managers and landlords are responsible for making sure that draughts from the fireplace are removed as far as imaginable.

-You don’t need to block up intentional gaps or holes which are part of the building.
-For instance, small gaps around doors and windows could be necessary to allow movement of the building as the household gets warmer and cooler, to allow them to be shut and opened, rather than securing.
-We will examine all doors and windows during an Healthy Homes assessment of your rental property.
+There is no need to block up intentional holes or gaps that are part of the construction.
+For example, tiny gaps around doors and windows may be required to allow movement of the structure as the home heats and cools, in order to let them be opened and closed rather than sticking.
+We will inspect every window and door during our Healthy Homes assessment of your rental property.

 draught stopping building inspections